Principal’s Desk News & Information Upcoming Dates High School Counseling

 Our Lady of the Ledge, pray for us!

-Principal, High School
+Eamonn O’Keeffe, High School Principal

 If you have any questions, or if you would like to purchase additional tickets, please contact a member of the BMR committee, listed below.